FACorreiaa/go-poi-au-suggestions/solid.md

 ### Should You Switch to GraphQL or Add gRPC?

 *   **GraphQL:**
-    *   Switching your backend to GraphQL (e.g., using `gqlgen` in Go) could simplify complex queries for WanderWiseAI’s recommendation engine, as clients can request exactly the data they need.
+    *   Switching your backend to GraphQL (e.g., using `gqlgen` in Go) could simplify complex queries for Loci’s recommendation engine, as clients can request exactly the data they need.
     *   However, it adds complexity to your backend (schema management, resolvers) and may not be necessary for v1.0, given REST’s simplicity and SolidStart’s ability to handle it efficiently.
     *   If you want to experiment, you could incrementally introduce GraphQL for specific endpoints while keeping REST.
 *   **gRPC:**
     *   You mentioned wanting to use gRPC in an event-driven architecture.
-For WanderWiseAI, gRPC could be used for **internal microservices communication** (e.g., between User Service and Recommendation Service) rather than frontend-to-backend.
+For Loci, gRPC could be used for **internal microservices communication** (e.g., between User Service and Recommendation Service) rather than frontend-to-backend.
     *   SolidStart can’t directly call gRPC endpoints from the browser due to gRPC’s HTTP/2 and binary protocol requirements.
 You’d need a gRPC-Web proxy (e.g., Envoy) or a REST-to-gRPC gateway in your Go backend.
     *   For your interest in gRPC with Kafka, consider the itinerary planner project I suggested earlier, where gRPC handles inter-service communication and Kafka manages events.
-For WanderWiseAI, stick with REST for frontend-backend communication in v1.0, and explore gRPC for backend microservices in a future phase.
+For Loci, stick with REST for frontend-backend communication in v1.0, and explore gRPC for backend microservices in a future phase.

 ## Getting Started

 1.  **Set Up SolidStart:**
     *   Create a new SolidStart project:
         ```bash
-        npx degit solidjs/solid-start/examples/basic my-wanderwise-frontend
+        npx degit solidjs/solid-start/examples/basic my-loci-frontend
-        cd my-wanderwise-frontend
+        cd my-loci-frontend
         npm install # or yarn or pnpm
         npm run dev # or yarn dev or pnpm dev
         ```